Naked Lunch (film): Filming

+A typewriter prop on display at the Academy Museum in Los Angeles, California.

-Cronenberg intended the film to be shot in Tangiers, but the Gulf War prevented him from filming in North Africa as they could not receive insurance.
+Cronenberg intended the film to be shot in Tangiers, but the Gulf War prevented him from filming in North Africa, as they could not receive insurance.
 Cronenberg massively rewrote the script a few days before filming due to being unable to shoot in Tangiers.
 Cronenberg worked on the film while also starring in Nightbreed.
 The film was shot on a budget of around US$17 million and shooting started on 21 January 1991 in Toronto.

 Chris Walas was hired to perform the special effects for the film.
-The film required fifty bug typewriters.
+The film required 50 bug typewriters.

 Music

 The film score is composed by Cronenberg's staple composer, Howard Shore, and features free jazz musician Ornette Coleman.
 The music of the Master Musicians of Jajouka led by Bachir Attar is also featured throughout the film.
 The use of Coleman's composition "Midnight Sunrise", recorded for his Dancing in Your Head album, is relevant, as author William S. Burroughs was present during the 1973 recording session.